fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 and because the source messages will be deleted only after the target messages have been added

-Batch moving messages across accounts is efficient if both the source folder and target folder are set to synchronize, else FairEmail needs to connect to the folder(s) for each message.
+Batch moving messages across accounts is efficient if both the source folder and target folder are set to synchronize, else FullEmail needs to connect to the folder(s) for each message.

 <br />